 - Does the person filling out the form get an email (if necessary) with correct follow-up information?

 Are you relying on a PDF that people have to download, print out, and send back when you could have an online form instead?

 The overall look

 Websites generally have a 3-5 year shelf life before they look dated.
-A dated website reflects poorly on your website.
-Visitors start to question if your organization is strapped for cash, pays attention to details, or has a forward-thinking viewpoint if the website looks dated.
+A dated website reflects poorly on your business.
+Visitors question if your organization is strapped for cash, pays attention to details, or has a forward-thinking viewpoint if the website looks dated.

-Websites that are older than 5 year start to have other issues, themes can no longer be update to match modern security and display specifications.
+Websites older than 5 years start to have other issues, themes can no longer be updated to match modern security and display specifications.
 Technology is constantly updating and improving.
 Various items will no longer work on older sites such as calendars, payment processors, and galleries.

 Do you need to start thinking about a redesign?
-Start thinking about it earlier rather than later.
+Plan for it earlier rather than later.